State Guide

 How did Birmingham's 2024 food truck ordinance change things?

 Birmingham's December 2024 ordinance overhaul (effective January 2, 2025) cut city permit processing from several months to 48 hours, fixed the permit fee at $200 (down from $300–$500), and removed dedicated food truck zones.
-Trucks can now park at any metered space, provided they stay 150 feet from a brick-and-mortar restaurant.
+What the city issues now is a private-property permit under Ordinance No. 24-98: you need the property owner's written consent for each site, and the Conditions Form covers obstruction, signage, generator noise (80 dBA) and grease disposal.
 Birmingham went from fewer than 10 active permits in 2017 to nearly 200 applications in 2024.

 How long does it take to get a food truck permit in Alabama?